kaelding/live_ios/README.md

 * [Xcode 12 or later](https://developer.apple.com/xcode/download)
 * [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#installation)
 * An iOS device or Simulator that is running on iOS 13.0 or later and supports audio and video.
 We recommend you use a real device.
-* Contact us to activate the ZEGO Live service, get the ZegoEffects SDK, and the resources and models that are required.
 * Create a project in [ZEGO Admin Console](https://console.zegocloud.com/).
 For details, see [ZEGO Admin Console - Project management](https://docs.zegocloud.com/article/1271).

 ###  Install Pods